anaserrasilva/islandNeighbours/README.md

 ##using algorithm similar to graph colouring, but without the graphs
 #We recommend you use this function, since this is the faster method
 #WARNING Always add output = list() parameter, this is needed for the recursion to work!
-islands <- xSDislands(testTrees, threshold = 2, output = list()) #outputs list with 2 multiPhylo objects, each with 5 trees
+islands <- xRFislands(testTrees, threshold = 2, output = list()) #outputs list with 2 multiPhylo objects, each with 5 trees

 #save each island to an individual tree file
 write.islands(islands) #outputs 2 Newick formatted tree files, island_1.tre and island_2.tre

 ##using neighbourhood extraction and merging
+#this approach is slower
 #extract NNI neighbourhoods
-neighbourhoods <- xSDneighbourhoods(testTrees, threshold = 2) #outputs list with 10 multiPhylo objects
+neighbourhoods <- xRFneighbourhoods(testTrees, threshold = 2) #outputs list with 10 multiPhylo objects

 #merge neighbourhoods with shared trees to obtain NNI islands
 islands <- neighbourhoodMerger(neighbourhoods) #outputs list with 2 multiPhylo objects, each with 5 trees